Cameron Morrah: Professional career

+Seattle Seahawks

-Drafted by the Seattle Seahawks in 2009.
+Selected by the Seattle Seahawks in 2009.
 He made his debut on opening day September 13, 2009 vs the St. Louis Rams and recorded his first reception 2 weeks later on September 27, 2009 vs the Chicago Bears.
 2010 was Morrah's best year as a Seahawk he appeared in 15 games and became solid target late in the season.
 After being injured in the playoffs Morrah started his 2011 campaign on the teams P.U.P list while recovering from a foot surgery.
 That season, he played in 9 games with 3 starts.
 After being hampered by foot problems he was placed on the teams IR just before the 2012 season.

 Denver Broncos

 Morrah, along with seven other players, were signed to future contracts with the Denver Broncos on January 22, 2014.

 BC Lions

 On April 8, 2015 Morrah signed with BC Lions of the Canadian Football League.
 BC Lions head coach Jeff Tedford was Morrah's head coach while at Cal.